 With traditional digital walls gone and consumer expectations rising, companies are struggling to find effective digital identity management solutions.
-It is critical to approach enterprise and consumer identity with equal vigor, explore managed services, and integrate new technologies.
+It is critical to approach enterprise and consumer identity with equal vigour, explore managed services and integrate new technologies.

-FROM wax seals and stamps to passports and fingerprints to biometrics and behavioral analysis—humans have always looked for foolproof ways to validate that those they deal with are who they claim to be and can be trusted.
-In these times of increased concern over data breaches, fraud, and privacy, trust is paramount.
-And in our digital society, trust is determined through digital identity—the corpus of data about an individual, an object, or an organization that helps identify them through unique qualities and use patterns.
+FROM wax seals and stamps to passports and fingerprints to biometrics and behavioural analysis—humans have always looked for foolproof ways to validate that those they deal with are who they claim to be and can be trusted.
+In these times of increased concern over data breaches, fraud and privacy, trust is paramount.
+And in our digital society, trust is determined through digital identity—the corpus of data about an individual, an object, or an organisation that helps identify them through unique qualities and use patterns.

-Companies should reexamine, and rapidly evolve, their digital identity strategies—internally, for their enterprise, and externally, for consumers.
-Only by looking at digital identity management holistically and approaching both enterprise and consumer identities with a similar philosophy can organizations get the outcomes they desire.
-In this article, we take you through a unified strategy to help improve digital identity practices across the organization.
+Companies should re-examine and rapidly evolve, their digital identity strategies—internally, for their enterprise and externally, for consumers.
+Only by looking at digital identity management holistically and approaching both enterprise and consumer identities with a similar philosophy can organisations get the outcomes they desire.
+In this article, we take you through a unified strategy to help improve digital identity practices across the organisation.

 There are many emerging trends and challenges shaping the evolution and management of digital identity—both enterprise and consumer.
 Our research revealed some of the top ones:

 Challenges aside, approaches to digital identity management are starting to change quickly.
-Organizations are increasingly living in cloud-centric environments and there is a general shift to managed services and consumption-based models.
-Deloitte’s 2018 study, Accelerating agility with everything-as-a-service, found evidence of this shift.4 Seventy-one percent of companies report that as-a-service (XaaS) now makes up more than half of their organization’s enterprise IT (with the remainder being traditional, nonservice-based IT).
+Organisations are increasingly living in cloud-centric environments and there is a general shift to managed services and consumption-based models.
+Deloitte’s 2018 study, Accelerating agility with everything-as-a-service, found evidence of this shift.4 Seventy-one per cent of companies report that as-a-service (XaaS) now makes up more than half of their organisation’s enterprise IT (with the remainder being traditional, nonservice-based IT).

 As part of this shift, some companies have moved their identity stacks to the cloud and others are consuming identity-as-a service.
-Gartner says that by 2022, “Forty percent of global midsize and larger enterprises will use identity and access management as a service (IDaaS) capabilities to fulfill most of their identity and access management (IAM) needs, which is up from 5 percent today.”5 One of the reasons for this is that cloud providers and third-party cloud operators are likely to have much more sophisticated capabilities than what a company may have in-house, which eliminates the need for updates and upgrades to both software and infrastructure.
-Also, with many companies facing a shortage of skilled cybersecurity professionals, using managed services helps eliminate the need to attract, train, and/or retain this hard-to-find talent.
+Gartner says that by 2022, “Forty per cent of global midsize and larger enterprises will use identity and access management as a service (IDaaS) capabilities to fulfil most of their identity and access management (IAM) needs, which is up from 5 per cent today.”5 One of the reasons for this is that cloud providers and third-party cloud operators are likely to have much more sophisticated capabilities than what a company may have in-house, which eliminates the need for updates and upgrades to both software and infrastructure.
+Also, with many companies facing a shortage of skilled cybersecurity professionals, using managed services helps eliminate the need to attract, train and/or retain this hard-to-find talent.

-Many organizations are also experimenting with and integrating a number of new technologies to improve their digital identity capabilities.
-Moving beyond simple logins and passwords, they’re increasingly using advanced authentication methods such as physical biometrics and behavioral monitoring as standard practices in digital identity management.
+Many organisations are also experimenting with and integrating a number of new technologies to improve their digital identity capabilities.
+Moving beyond simple logins and passwords, they’re increasingly using advanced authentication methods such as physical biometrics and behavioural monitoring as standard practices in digital identity management.
 In today’s “zero trust” environment, companies continuously monitor and authenticate users—constantly determining their level of risk based on who they are, what they access, and when and where they do it.
-To facilitate this, they are increasingly turning to AI technologies that help them automatically detect anomalies and identify behavior that doesn’t fit a particular pattern.
-Twenty percent of respondents from Deloitte’s 2019 Future of cyber survey are prioritizing AI-driven threat identification and assessment as a transformational capability in digital identity management.
+To facilitate this, they are increasingly turning to AI technologies that help them automatically detect anomalies and identify behaviour that doesn’t fit a particular pattern.
+Twenty per cent of respondents from Deloitte’s 2019 Future of cyber survey are prioritising AI-driven threat identification and assessment as a transformational capability in digital identity management.

-While reexamining their digital identity management strategies, organizations should think about challenges related to both consumer and enterprise identity management to understand what they can do to create a holistic approach.
-There are different business requirements, technical approaches, and challenges for each, but there are sound fundamental practices that can be applied to both.
+While reexamining their digital identity management strategies, organisations should think about challenges related to both consumer and enterprise identity management to understand what they can do to create a holistic approach.
+There are different business requirements, technical approaches and challenges for each, but there are sound fundamental practices that can be applied to both.
 Let’s look at some of the unique challenges:

 With the increasing depth and complexity of digital interactions between consumers and businesses, attention to consumer identity management has increased commensurately.
 Companies want to ensure that those logging in are who they say they are and that they are having a good experience.
 The reasons for this are many, including:

-Within organizations, the complexity around consumer identity management has increased as well.
-Responsibility and ownership are often distributed among multiple executives, teams (marketing, sales, cybersecurity, etc.), and IT systems, making coordination of large-scale projects challenging.
-According to Deloitte’s 2019 Future of cyber survey, companies are focused on many different client- and vendor-facing identity initiatives.
-The top areas are consumer identity and access management at 28 percent, advanced authentication including MFA at 27 percent, and GDPR enablement/privacy compliance at 25 percent.
+Within organisations, the complexity around consumer identity management has increased as well.
+Responsibility and ownership are often distributed among multiple executives, teams (marketing, sales, cybersecurity, etc.) and IT systems, making co-ordination of large-scale projects challenging.
+According to Deloitte’s 2019 Future of cyber survey, companies are focussed on many different client- and vendor-facing identity initiatives.
+The top areas are consumer identity and access management at 28 per cent, advanced authentication including MFA at 27 per cent and GDPR enablement/privacy compliance at 25 per cent.

 Apart from external threats, companies face a host of internal enterprise identity management problems as well, including the following: